hongfeiww/sim-cvr/README.md

-# sim-ctr
+# sim-cvr
-# SIM-lite: Session-based Interest Model for CTR Prediction
+# SIM-lite: Session-based Interest Model for CVR Prediction

-A lightweight re-implementation of **Search-based Interest Model (SIM)** for CTR prediction, inspired by industrial-scale ranking systems.
+A lightweight re-implementation of **Search-based Interest Model (SIM)** for CVR prediction, inspired by industrial-scale ranking systems.
 This project explores how **long-term user behavior sequences** can be efficiently modeled under strict latency constraints.